Shambles-io/Line-Following-Robot/README.md

 # Line-Following-Robot
 Project Summary:
-  The purpose of this project was to build a line-following robot using our learned knowledge for circuits and coding.
+  The purpose of this project was to build a line-following robot using our learned knowledge of circuits and coding.
 To complete this we use the Arduino kit, a simple car chassis with two wheels connected to two DC motors, also implementing two photocells, two NPN transistors, and a buzzer.
 The line following robot works well despite the type of line it must follow.
 We added a buzzer so that it would sound off whenever the robot makes a turn but not